agile-ts/documentation/docs/Interfaces.md

 #### `loadValue`

-If the created `Persistent` should automatically load the value stored in an external Storage into the State.
+When `true`, the created `Persistent` automatically loads the value stored in the corresponding external Storage into the State or stores the State value in the corresponding external Storage if the State isn't persisted yet.
-Be aware that if we don't allow the `Persistent` to load the value, we have to do it ourselves.
+Be aware that if we don't allow the `Persistent` to load/store the value, we have to do it ourselves.
 ```ts {2}
 myState.persist({
    instantiate: false,